Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 - Measure: 5-minute retry interval
 - Architecture: Needs update

-New container will be added for queueing requests.
-Within 5 minutes request will be sent to the Business processor again to be sent to Collision Controller and serviced.
+A new container will be added for queueing requests.
+Within 5 minutes request will be sent to the Business processor again to be sent to the Collision Controller and serviced.

 ### Scenario 3